Yandoit

 The Yandoit area was first settled by Captain John Stuart Hepburn.
 Alluvial gold was discovered in 1854 and 5,000 miners came to the area creating a gold rush.
 The gold soon ran out and deep lead mining started in 1858.
-The town was surveyed in 1861 when it had a population of 232.
+Yandoit was surveyed in 1861 when it had a population of 232.
 Despite its population declining to 77 in 1881, Yandoit was proclaimed a township in 1885.

 Many Swiss Italians settled in Yandoit and built many of the remaining stone buildings.